The Encyclopedia of American Songs and Musicals

 7 The Boswell Sisters - That's What I Like About You 2:50 (Walter Donaldson)

 Raised all three in New Orleans, Connee (1907-1976), Martha (1908-1958), and Vet (Helvetia, 1909-1988) Boswell start their career in 1925 in the theaters of the city.
 Logically influenced by local jazz, they formed initially an instrumental trio before gradually moving towards a vocal group.
 Bright and innovative, they literally revolutionized the art of popular song by forming not only a group of rare homogeneity but push further the limits of the close harmony by reconsidering in their way the hits of the moment, combining their knowledge of syncopated measure and changes in tempo to their ability to pass from major to minor mode and conversely.
-Although they started recording for Victor Records, it is only when they performed in New York in 1930 and after their first radio broadcasts that they will acquire a real popularity.
-Victim of poliomyelite during childhood, Connee has retained a disability that obligates her to always stand seating.
+Although they started recording for Victor Records, it is only when they performed in New York in 1930 and after their first radio broadcasts that they will earn a real popularity.
+Victim of poliomyelite during childhood, Connee has retained a disability that makes her to always stand seating.

 8 Duke Ellington feat Ivie Anderson - Mood Indigo